andyatkinson/andyatkinson.github.io/consulting.md

 <details>
   <summary>Tools and systems you'll provide</summary>
   <ul>
-<li>I’ll need access to one of your databases.
-This can be a non-production PostgreSQL instance to start.
-This could be from a snapshot, a read-replica, or the primary instance in your staging environment (depending on your goals).</li>
+<li>I’ll need access to your databases.
+This could be a non-production instance, a snapshot-based instance, or a read-replica depending on what your goals are.</li>
-<li>For database-only projects, I’ll need to gather metrics from your production database, log files, and observability tools you have.</li>
+<li>For database projects, I’ll gather metrics from your production database, log files, and observability tools.</li>
-<li>For code contributions, I’ll need access to your repositories and observability tools (APM, exception tracking, deployments)</li>
+<li>For code contributions, I’ll need access to your repositories and observability tools (APM, exception tracking, deployment mechanism, PgHero, PgAnalyze etc.)</li>
   </ul>
 </details>